react-dev-james/Vue-PWDGenerator-ChromeExtension/README.md

-# Vue.js Chrome Extension Template
+# Vue.js Password Generator Extension
 > Template for quick creation of Chrome extension on Vuejs c hot reloading when developing.

 ## Installation: